reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 ### Final touches

 We're just about good, but there's a couple tweaks we can do.
-The gallery never let's us close it as it is now.
+The gallery never lets us close it as it is now.
 If we add an onClose property to gallery though, it will let us.
 But, we'll also need to update the state to reflect the gallery being closed.
 It's actually pretty easy.
 Just add this to Gallery: